NORAD fighter intercepts general aviation aircraft over Chicago

 NORAD and USNORTHCOM Public Affairs

-The fighter responded to a temporary flight restriction violation by a Cessna 172.
-After intercepting the single engine aircraft, the F-15 escorted it out of the flight restricted area without further incident.
-The Cessna 172 subsequently landed at the Greater Kankakee Regional Airport, approximately 60 miles south of Chicago, at about 4:30 a.m.
-CDT, and was directed to contact the Federal Aviation Administration for further instructions.
+The fighter responded to a temporary flight restriction violation by a small single engine aircraft.
+After intercepting the aircraft, the F-15 escorted it out of the flight restricted area without further incident at approximately 10:45 a.m.
+CDT.

 NORAD's mission – in close collaboration with homeland defense, security, and law enforcement partners – is to prevent air attacks against North America, safeguard the sovereign airspaces of the United States and Canada by responding to unknown, unwanted and unauthorized air activity approaching and operating within these airspaces, and provide aerospace and maritime warning for North America.
 NORAD may be required to monitor, shadow, divert from flight path, direct to land and/or destroy platforms deemed a potential threat to North America.